SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 `MSTemplate_Creator` is an open source project, maintained by people who care.

+## Acknowledgements 😌

+This contributing file is based on a [template](https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c) from Peter Desmet released under CC0.

+## Versioning 🔢

+Refer to the [NEWS.md file](https://github.com/SLINGhub/MSTemplate_Creator/blob/master/NEWS.md) to see what is being worked on as well as update to changes between back to back versions.

+Software version numbers indicate following: `MAJOR.MINOR.PATCH.DEVELOPMENT`.

+Here are key steps to keep in mind:

+-   The **major** version number generally do not increase unless the changes made affect a large group.
+Examples are moving the software to a new repository, changes to API, etc...

+-   When new features are added or (re)moved, we typically increase the **minor** version number.

+-   Minimal, non breaking changes or bug fixes only are indicated by increasing the **patch** version number.
+Examples of minimal changes are are updating of documentations, fixing of typo in the software output and so on

+-   Current development versions of our packages (i.e. master/main branch from GitHub) additionally have a **development** version number.
+The **development** version number is typically `9000`

 ## Code of conduct 👩‍🏫

 Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating in this project you agree to abide by its terms.